digitalajf/Quadtree/README.md

 ---

 ### What's new since ver 3.16?
 This revision has benn compiled with JDK 16.0.2.
 Changes were made to the UI (ProximityTester.java) with an added "Dark" theme, extra functionality and a number of bug fixes.
 The Quadnode class has been extracted from Quadtree.java where it was once an inner class and is now a stand-alone class.
-See CHANGE_LOG or "Issues" section for comprehensive breakdown.
+See CHANGE_LOG or "Issues" section for a comprehensive breakdown.

 ### Some noteworthy characteristics:
 - AABBs can be added or removed from the Quadtree
-- Quadtree can be squared or rectangulated in real time (square shape is recommended)
+- Quadtree can be squared or rectangulated (square shape is recommended)
 - tree depth can be increased or decreased allowing variability in what is considered "close proximity"
-- Velocities of AABBs can be increased or decreased
+- Velocities of AABBs can be increased, decreased or averaged

 ### Folder breakdown: